pregnant woman holding miniature airplane

 Flying during pregnancy: everything you need to know

-Whether for business, personal, or a babymoon(!) lots of moms-to-be will need to use commercial flights to travel during pregnancy.
-Although flying with your irremovable carry-on may be nerve-racking for lots of women, cruising at 35,000 feet is for the most part totally safe during pregnancy, though as always, speaking to your healthcare provider before flying is not the worst idea.
+Whether it’s for business, personal needs or a babymoon(!), many pregnant people will need to take a flight during pregnancy.
+Although flying with your irremovable carry-on may be nerve-racking, cruising at 35,000 feet is, for the most part, safe during all three trimesters of a low-risk pregnancy, though, as always, speaking to your OB provider before flying is important.

 Is it safe to fly when pregnant?

-For the most part, flying during pregnancy is completely safe.
-However, healthcare providers will often recommend that women abstain from flying during the last weeks of pregnancy, oftentimes as early as 33 or 34 weeks.
-There is very little risk of any negative effect caused by the altitude or speed – instead, the prime concern is simply that you’ll go into labor and deliver on the plane – which may complicate Baby’s citizenship status if you’re on an international flight (just kidding!
-That’s what the UN is for).
+For the most part, occasional flying during pregnancy is safe.
+However, healthcare providers often recommend that you abstain from flying during the last weeks of pregnancy, sometimes as early as 33 or 34 weeks.
+There is very little risk of any negative effect caused by the altitude or speed – instead, the main concern is simply that you’ll go into labor and give birth on the plane – which isn’t the safest situation.

 How airlines treat pregnant flying

-Giving birth on a flight is probably not the way you imagined delivering baby, and “midwife” is definitely not part of most flight attendants’ job descriptions.
-Because of this, some airlines take steps to make sure that women flying in late pregnancy are doing so with a healthcare provider’s approval.
+Giving birth on a flight is probably not the way you imagined delivering a baby, and “midwife” is definitely not part of a flight attendant’s job description.
+Because of this, some airlines make sure that women flying in late pregnancy are doing so with a healthcare provider’s approval.

-Many airlines require a healthcare provider’s note past a certain point in pregnancy (as early as after month 7), that includes important information including their due date.
-Airlines will also often ask pregnant women to avoid sitting in the emergency exit row.
+Many airlines require a healthcare provider’s note past a certain point in pregnancy (as early as after month 7) that includes important information, including your due date.
+Airlines will also often make sure you to avoid sitting in the emergency exit row.
+You’ll still need security screening just like everyone else, and rest assured this is safe to do!

 Keeping it cozy

 As is commonplace for all things pregnancy, staying comfortable is probably the most important thing to take care of when you’re flying while pregnant.
-Sitting in an aisle seat is probably your best bet for the extra space, and easier access to the toilet.
-You should also take care to ensure that your seatbelt does not cut off any circulation to Baby.
-For longer flights, consider wearing compression stockings, as well as getting up and stretching periodically to help maintain your circulation.
+Sitting in an aisle seat is probably your best bet for the extra space and easier access to the toilet.
+It is safe to wear your lap belt across your hips as you normally would, and you should keep it fastened when seated.
+For longer flights, consider wearing compression stockings, as well as getting up every two hours and stretching periodically to help maintain your circulation and prevent blood clots.
+Stretchy and comfortable clothes are a must, so plan to change at your destination airport if necessary.

 The bottom line